This is the maintenance schedule with associated service intervals for the Triumph Street Triple R motorcycles from 2017 onward.

 |Bank angle indicators – inspect visually for wear||•||•||•||•||•||Day|

 General information about the Triumph Street Triple R

-The Street Triple R now comes with fully adjustable Showa shocks, a new up/down quick-shifter, and Pirelli Rosso III tires as stock.
+The Street Triple R comes with fully adjustable Showa shocks, an up/down quick-shifter (, and Pirelli Rosso III tires as stock.
 The quick-shifter, in particular, seems to have been a common request from owners, so it’s nice that it has been added.

 The three ride modes (Sport, Street, and Rain) are carried over from the old model, along with ABS and traction control.

-I was happy to see a low ride height variant debut for shorter riders.
+There’s a low-ride height variant for shorter riders.
 Maintenance for the low ride height version is the same, by the way.